LesleyLai/blog/contents/blog/2023_life_upfate/en.md

 ## 2024/1/3 Update: Second Visa application

 My second visa application was swiftly denied, indicating the likelihood of a negative record associated with my profile.
-To be honest, I couldn't care less about setting foot in that country ever again.
+To be honest, I couldn't care less if I can't set foot in that country ever again.
 Nevertheless, I must reconsider my options for pursuing a degree elsewhere.